Primetzvan/minutiae/website/content/docs/install-system/index.md

 ## Hardware

 For the hardware set up we relegate to [another project](https://github.com/ElektronikNode/fp-server).
-We suggest doing the hardware setup on a table first and install the system on your door when you installed everything.
+We suggest doing the hardware set up on a table first and install the system on your door when you installed everything.
-Consider that you have to know the Raspberries future IP address for this, you can solve this with using static ips instead of dynamic ones.
-We recommend using static ips anyways.
+Consider that you have to know the Raspberries future IP address for this, you can solve this with using static ips instead of dynamic ones for example.

 ## Download files

-* For the first door you can download the files from our [download page](./../file-download/)
+* For the first door you can download the files from our [download page](../../../delete/specimen/index.md)
-  * You'll get 2 Zip folders, extract them and put all the contained files on an usb stick into a folder called `newcluster`
+  * You'll get 2 Zip folders, extract them and put them all on an usb stick into a folder called `newcluster`
 * When using this page, you'll have to insert an IP address, you can type `hostname -I` in the raspberries terminal to look it up.

 ## Mount usb stick